pmetzger/simh-docs/README.md

 ### Why not use another format such as...

-Markdown is imperfect, and there are certainly better formats that allow greater degrees of semantic markup and control over the appearance of the output.
+Markdown is imperfect, and there are certainly better formats that allow better semantic markup and better control over the appearance of the output.

 However, Markdown works well enough, is very readable even without formatting, can be viewed in its formatted form directly on GitHub